PROJECTS

 Dr. Roth’s project, Scaling-up Integrative Pain Management in Federally Qualified Health Centers, will seek to develop implementation strategies to effectively integrate Integrative Medical Group Visits into community health centers.
 Integrative Medical Group Visits provide training in mindfulness, nutrition, and other self-care techniques to patients with chronic pain, and are led by a billing provider and mindfulness or yoga instructor.
 Together with Dr. Jessica Barnhill and others, Dr. Roth helped launch Integrative Medical Group Visits at the UNC Center for Rehabilitation Care in 2020.
 Roth argues that they have the potential to make non-pharmacological pain management more accessible to underserved communities, which is particularly important in light of the ongoing opioid epidemic.

-Research associate and site PI for
+Research associate and site PI for the Community Engagement Supplement to the

-The OPTIMUM Clinical Trial
+OPTIMUM Clinical Trial

 The OPTIMUM Trial hopes to determine if an 8-week group-based pain management program can help patients with chronic low-back pain.
 The group-based intervention is modeled on the Mindfulness-Based Stress Reduction Program which is now recommended for treating chronic low back pain by the American College of Physicians.